sriram-kic/Guvi-Profile-page/README.md

     - Start your local server (e.g., using XAMPP, WAMP, or MAMP).
     - Open your web browser and navigate to `http://localhost/guvi-internship-project`.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code follows the project's coding standards and includes appropriate tests.

-## Contact

-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).